RedSkiesIO/cryptowallet/.github/ISSUE_TEMPLATE/pull-request-template.md

 name: Pull request template
 about: Use this when making a pull request into the codebase
 title: ''
-labels: ''
+labels: pull request
 assignees: nshCore

 ---

 ### New Pull Request Submissions:

-1. [ ] Have you followed the guidelines in our [Contributing document](https://github.com/atlascity/Community/tree/master/CONTRIBUTING.md)?
+1. [ ] Have you followed the guidelines in our [Contributing document](https://github.com/atlascity/cryptowallet/tree/master/CONTRIBUTING.md)?
 2. [ ] Have you checked to ensure there aren't other open [Pull Requests](../../pulls) for the same update/change?
 3. [ ] I have added tests to cover my changes.
 4. [ ] All new and existing tests passed.